How can you help your Natural Fertility?

 The path is often about small victories along the way to increasing your natural fertility.
 We always talk about your health using the language of Chinese Medicine – Qi, Blood, Yin and Yang.
 What we aim to do is to balance these things so that your cycles are regular and relatively pain-free, your mood is good and that there is an ample supply of blood to the reproductive organs.

-For him, it’s also about balance, encouraging healthy habits and using supplements to promote the healthy production of sperm.
+For him, it’s also about balance, encouraging healthy habits and using supplements to promote optimal health.

 So what effects are the acupuncture and herbs having?
 In brief, there are a few hypotheses regarding how acupuncture and Chinese medicine may support natural fertility help: